mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --ssl-mode

-  Desired security state of the connection to the server: REQUIRED, VERIFY_IDENTITY
+  Desired security state of the connection to the server: DISABLED, PREFERRED, REQUIRED, VERIFY_CA, VERIFY_IDENTITY

 .. option:: --key